Using Plugins and Widgets in Your Blog

 Once you have made your selection(s), click the Apply button.

 Log in and click the Appearance link on the left.

 Tip: If you see only icons in the left navigation menu, click the arrow at the bottom of the menu to expand your options.

 Drag the widget you want to the sidebar on the right.

 Click the Save button.

 To enable a widget, click and drag it to the desired position in the sidebar.
 Click on the dropdown menu on the right side of the widget to access the widget settings.

-Only the plugins, widgets, and themes that are currently available can be used, as software cannot be uploaded or installed on a per-user basis.
-If you feel that a plugin, widget, or theme would be beneficial to the majority of WordPress users, you can suggest that it be installed.
+Only the plugins, widgets, and themes that are currently available can be used, as new plugins and themes cannot be uploaded or installed on a per-user basis.
+If you believe that an existing plugin, widget, or theme needs to be updated, please let the University Blog Service (UBS) administrators know.

 Last updated April 18, 2016 @ 3:01 pm